 - 1. Temporary financial assistance (TFA) cannot be offered during the period of Pending Verification of Veteran Status.
 TFA can only begin once eligibility is confirmed. - 2.
 Pending Verification of Veteran Status must be documented by an affidavit of eligibility signed by the participant. - 3.
 Until eligibility is confirmed, Pending Verification of Veteran Status must be recertified every 90 days.
 If the participant is ultimately found not to be eligible for SSVF, the participant must be discharged with appropriate community referrals. - 4.
-Upload client data in HMIS, as required for all SSVF clients, and include in monthly reports - 5.
+Upload client data in HMIS, as required for all SSVF clients, and include in monthly reports.
+If no persons in the household are Veterans, grantees may delete those records from HMIS, if desired. - 5.
 Service data will count towards outcomes and final service numbers regardless of final determination of Veteran status.